Bristol-Myers buys private drugmaker to boost heart treatment pipeline

-Bristol-Myers Squibb Co (BMY.N) said on Monday it bought privately held drug developer Cardioxyl Pharmaceuticals Inc in a deal worth up to $2.07 billion, to gain access to a heart failure treatment.
+Bristol-Myers Squibb Co (BMY.N) said on Monday it bought privately held drug developer Cardioxyl Pharmaceuticals Inc in a deal worth up to $2.07 billion (1.33 billion pound), to gain access to a heart failure treatment.

 Bristol-Myers said Cardioxyl's CXL-1427, which is in mid-stage studies, would add to its basket of heart treatments that include three experimental treatments in early- and mid-stage studies.